andreagulli93/personal_site/README.md

 ## Documentation
 **A. HTML**
-  - Removed code from template that was not required
+  - Removed code from the template that was not required
   - Amended content (text, titles, images (found in 'D. Assets'))
   - Added different line break with icons
   - Amended hover over box behaviour
   - Added extra favicon lines of code

 **B. JavaScript**
-  - Removed references to unnecessary libraries for contact form
+  - Removed references to unnecessary libraries for the contact form
   - Aside from that, code left as is

 **C. CSS**